1990 United States Grand Prix: Race report

 Martin Donnelly did not take the dummy grid due to gearbox failure.
 (Some sources consider this a DNS.)

 Race day was cool with a chance of rain.
-Berger quickly pulled ahead of Martini and moved over in front of him, but Alesi, whose F1 career had begun in his home country of France the previous summer, made an even quicker start, passed them both and outbraked Berger into the first corner.
+Berger quickly pulled ahead of Martini and moved over in front of him, but Alesi, in only the 8th start of his Formula 1 career, passed them both and outbraked Berger into the first corner.
 He immediately began pulling away, and led by 2.4 seconds after one lap.

 Senna passed de Cesaris for third, and closed on Berger, who was giving up a half second a lap to Alesi.
 The Brazilian got by his team-mate when, on lap 9, Berger hit a bump under braking, backed into the tire wall and damaged his rear wing.
 He pitted for a new wing, and later recorded the fastest lap of the race, but eventually retired with a clutch problem.

 When Berger spun, Senna was 8.2 seconds behind Alesi.
 Not knowing whether the Tyrrell's Pirelli tires would last, Senna was reluctant to push too hard early on.
 After 30 laps, Alesi remained in the lead, but on lap 34, Senna passed him on the inside.
 The Tyrrell held the outside line on the exit and retook the lead on the next turn.
 At the same point, one lap later, Senna took the lead again, and this time he held it.